astra-sim/astra-sim/workload/workload_generator/README.md

   --scalesim_path=../../compute/SCALE-Sim
 ```

+**Dependent python version and packages:**

+- Python3
+- absl-py
+- os
+- subprocess
+- math
+- configparser
+- tqdm

-**Note**: Currently, the script only supports GEMM type layers and the same parallelization strategy for all the layers.
+**Note**: Currently, the script only supports GEMM type layers and applies the same parallelization strategy for all the layers.
 We plan to add supports for other layer types suchs Embedding and separate parallelization strategies for each layer in the future.

-#### MNK Input File Format
+### MNK Input File Format

 An example mnk input file is in `mnk_inputs/test.csv`